 Wrapping Up

 The best way to drive Lightning adoption is to deliver value.
-If your team seems to be hesitant to move to Lightning, then start with identifying value proposition for the team and be ready to explain why Lightning is better.
+If your team seems to be hesitant to move to Lightning, then start with identifying the value proposition for the team and be ready to explain why Lightning is better.

 No secret that people don’t like changes, and it takes time to train your team and make them switch to the new interface.